zaccharles/lambda-native/example/README.md

 And we have `package.zip` in folder `publish` for ready to deploy

+If your source code changed, you can run only "build.sh" for generate native file

 # Deployment

 Now that you have a native executable named `bootstrap`, you can deploy it to AWS Lambda.
 It's important that the file is named `bootstrap` as this is a convention that lets AWS Lambda know which file to execute.